Book of Mormon: The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) accepts the Book of Mormon as one of the four sacred texts in its scriptural canon called the standard works.
 Church leaders and publications have "strongly affirm[ed]" Smith's claims of the book's significance to the faith.
-According to the church's "Articles of Faith"—a document written by Joseph Smith in 1842 and canonized by the church as scripture in 1880—members "believe the Bible to be the word of God as far as it is translated correctly," and they "believe the Book of Mormon to be the word of God," without qualification.
-In their evangelism, Latter-day Saint leaders and missionaries have long emphasized the book's place in a causal chain which held that if the Book of Mormon was "verifiably true revelation of God," then it justified Smith's claims to prophetic authority to restore the New Testament church.
+According to the church's "Articles of Faith"—a document written by Joseph Smith in 1842 and canonized by the church as scripture in 1880—members "believe the Bible to be the word of God as far as it is translated correctly", and they "believe the Book of Mormon to be the word of God", without qualification.
+In their evangelism, Latter-day Saint leaders and missionaries have long emphasized the book's place in a causal chain which held that if the Book of Mormon was "verifiably true revelation of God", then it justified Smith's claims to prophetic authority to restore the New Testament church.

 Latter-day Saints have also long believed the Book of Mormon's contents confirm and fulfill biblical prophecies.
 For example, "many Latter-day Saints" consider the biblical patriarch Jacob's description of his son Joseph as "a fruitful bough ... whose branches run over a wall" a prophecy of Lehi's posterity—described as descendants of Joseph—overflowing into the New World.
 Latter-day Saints also believe the Bible prophesies of the Book of Mormon as an additional testament to God's dealings with humanity.

 In the 1980s, the church placed greater emphasis on the Book of Mormon as a central text of the faith.
 In 1982, it added the subtitle "Another Testament of Jesus Christ" to its official editions of the Book of Mormon.
 Ezra Taft Benson, the church's thirteenth president (1985–1994), especially emphasized the Book of Mormon.
 Referencing Smith's 1832 revelation, Benson said the church remained under condemnation for treating the Book of Mormon lightly.

 Since the late 1980s, Latter-day Saint leaders have encouraged church members to read from the Book of Mormon daily, and in the twenty-first century, many Latter-day Saints use the book in private devotions and family worship.
 Literary scholar Terryl Givens observes that for Latter-day Saints, the Book of Mormon is "the principal scriptural focus", a "cultural touchstone, and "absolutely central" to worship, including in weekly services, Sunday School, youth seminaries, and more.

-Approximately 90 to 95% of all Book of Mormon printings have been affiliated with the church.
+Approximately 90–95% of all Book of Mormon printings have been affiliated with the church.
 As of October 2020, it has published more than 192 million copies of the Book of Mormon.